yongrenjie/qcnmr-tools/README.md

 # qcnmr-tools

+**This readme is slightly outdated!!
+It will be updated at some point in time, but for now, please ask me directly if you have any questions.**

 Assorted scripts (Python 3) to aid with calculation of NMR properties.

 The NMR calculation workflow is adapted from [Grimme *et al.*, *Angew.
 Chem.
 Int.
 Ed.* **2017,** *56* (46), 14763–14769](https://doi.org/10.1002/anie.201708266).
 The conformer generation uses a newer MTD/GC methodology from Grimme ([ChemRxiv](https://chemrxiv.org/articles/Exploration_of_Chemical_Compound_Conformer_and_Reaction_Space_with_Meta-Dynamics_Simulations_Based_on_Tight-Binding_Quantum_Chemical_Calculations/7660532)), which was shown to be superior to the MF/MD/GC methodology in the *Angew* paper.
 Below, the key steps (as well as where the scripts come in) are described in more detail.
 Each individual script has more explanation.